aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: deliverables can be product-related, such as a piece of hardware or software, or process-related, such as a planning document or meeting minutes*

-- The project’s size, complexity, importance, and other factors do not affect how much effort is spent on collecting requirements for scope planning.
+- The project's size, complexity, importance, and other factors do not affect how much effort is spent on collecting requirements for scope planning.

 > *<strong>wrong reason</strong>: it affects*